pharaohmak/My-Library/README.md

 # My Library

-The **My Library** is a user-friendly platform built with **React** and **React Router**.
+**My Library** is a user-friendly platform built with **React** and **React Router**.
 This project allows users to browse a diverse collection of books, view detailed information about each title, and manage their shopping cart seamlessly.
 The app dynamically calculates totals, including taxes, providing a smooth shopping experience.

 ## Project Highlights
 - **Interactive Shopping Experience**: Add, update, and remove books from the shopping cart effortlessly.